 Although Flag Day is not an official federal holiday, in 1916, Woodrow Wilson signed a proclamation making June 14 "Flag Day.”

-On Flag Day, 1942, Franklin D. Roosevelt stated: “The belief in man, created free, in the image of God-is the crucial difference between ourselves and the enemies we face…God of the free…grant us victory over the tyrants who would enslave all free men.”
+For Flag Day, 1942, Franklin D. Roosevelt observed: “The belief in man, created free, in the image of God-is the crucial difference between ourselves and the enemies we face…God of the free…grant us victory over the tyrants who would enslave all free men.”

 In August 1949, an Act of Congress established National Flag Day.